jedirandy/debut.js/README.md

 # debut.js
-:fireworks: a collection of JS (for ES6/7) building, testing recipes for various development purposes with only essential dependencies
+:fireworks: a collection of JS (for ES6/7) building, testing recipes with minimal, only necessary dependencies

 ## Building